 GSC Investment Corp. is a newly-organized Maryland corporation that will operate as a closed-end management investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
-Our investment objectives are to generate both current income and capital appreciation through debt and, to a lesser extent, equity investments, by primarily investing in first and second lien loans and mezzanine debt of private middle market companies.
+Our investment objectives are to generate both current income and capital appreciation through debt and, to a lesser extent, equity investments, by primarily investing in first and second lien loans and mezzanine debt of private middle market companies, as well as select high yield bonds.
 Our operations will be externally managed and advised by our investment adviser, GSCP (NJ), L.P., pursuant to an investment management agreement.
-We intend to elect to be treated for U.S. federal income tax purposes as a regulated investment company ("RIC") under Subchapter M of the Code
+We intend to elect to be treated for U.S. federal income tax purposes as a regulated investment company ("RIC") under Subchapter M of the Code.

-We have entered into a portfolio acquisition agreement with GSC Partners CDO Fund III, Limited, a Cayman Islands exempted company ("CDO Fund III"), pursuant to which we have agreed to purchase for cash a portfolio of approximately \$216 million of debt investments that consist of first lien and second lien loans, senior secured bonds and unsecured bonds originated by GSC Group (the "Portfolio").
+Prior to the pricing of this offering, we will enter into a portfolio acquisition agreement with GSC Partners CDO Fund III, Limited, a Cayman Islands exempted company ("CDO Fund III"), pursuant to which we will agree to purchase for cash a portfolio of approximately \$216 million of debt investments that consist of first lien and second lien loans, senior secured bonds and unsecured bonds originated by GSC Group (the "Portfolio").
+As of September 30, 2006, the Portfolio consisted of approximately \$223.3 million principal amount of debt.
 We intend to use the net proceeds of this offering and borrowings under our senior secured revolving Credit Facility (the "Company Credit Facility") to complete this acquisition promptly following the closing of this offering.
 We also intend to make additional investments that are consistent with our investment strategy.
-Over time we anticipate that the amount of senior secured and unsecured bonds will decrease as a percentage of our total assets as we add mezzanine debt and new first and second lien loan assets to the portfolio.
+Over time we anticipate that senior secured and unsecured bonds will decrease as a percentage of our total assets as we add mezzanine debt and new first and second lien loan assets to the portfolio.
 See "-Liquidity" and "Business-Prospective investments-The Portfolio."

-In addition, GSC Group and/or its affiliates has contributed to us all of their interests in CDO Fund III in exchange for common shares of GSC Investment LLC (our predecessor entity).
+In addition, our investment adviser has assigned to us its rights and obligations as collateral manager of, and GSC Group and/or its affiliates has contributed to us all of their general partnership and limited partnership interests in, CDO Fund III in exchange for common shares of GSC Investment LLC (our predecessor entity).
 These common shares will be converted into shares of our common stock following our reorganization to a Maryland corporation prior to the completion of this offering (the "Contribution").
-Based on the value of CDO Fund III at June 30, 2006, GSC Group's contribution of these interests would be valued at appreciation from our investment in CDO Fund III.
+See "Contribution".